Laksheeta/Customer-Churn-Prediction/README.md

 Once satisfied with the model's performance, we deploy it in a production-like environment.
 The model can take new customer data as input and provide churn predictions.

 ## For Model Deployment
-- Go to the comment prompt.
+- Open the comment prompt.
 - Go to the file location where app.py file is located
 - Run the following code: "streamlit run app.py"